Investment incentives

 Incentives can be obtained for the following types of investments:

-• Manufacturing industry – launch of new production, expansion of existing production (supported only in selected regions) or expansion of the product range through introduction of new products or a fundamental change in the production process.
+• Manufacturing industry – launch of new production, expansion of existing production or expansion of the product range or a fundamental change in the production process.

-• Technology centres – establishment of a new technology centre, expansion of an existing centre or expansion through the introduction of new products.
+• Technology centres – establishment of a new technology centre or expansion of an existing centre.

 Incentives for each type of project are subject to further conditions (e.g. minimum investment).
-Moreover, projects in the manufacturing industry have to achieve higher value added, which relates to R&D activities and wage conditions in selected regions.
 Simplified approval process has been re-introduced in 2024 and allows routine projects to be evaluated only by the relevant ministries without seeking the government’s approval.
 The government’s approval will continue to be required for strategic projects involving cash grants.

 Strategic investments (large projects)